LJHamilton2023/QuizAppSummer2023/README.md

 SharePreference files are used throughout
 The timed play was implemented and records display along with highest score data.
 A HighScore class was added with the intention to use it to create an arraylist with which populate a GridView Layout of the Highest scores.
 However, time ran out on implementing it.
-I settled for a much more straightforward display using a linearlayout with TextViews instead.
+I settled for a much more straightforward display using a linearlayout with TextViews instead. player can choose whether or not to play music. music added, top three ranking enhanced to compare both score and time when determing each placing, not just when new score is equal.